Climate Impact Investing: A Practical Framework for Building Wealth While Supporting Climate Solutions

 Step 1: Understand What You Already Own

-Before adding new investments, investors should understand sector exposures, concentration risks, overlapping holdings,hidden fossil fuel exposure.
+Before adding new investments, analyze sector exposures, concentration risks, overlapping holdings, and any fossil fuel exposure embedded in existing ETFs or fund positions.

 Step 2: Evaluate Portfolio Quality